MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md

 ::: moniker range=">=dynamics-usd-4.1"

-## Single sign on for Unified Service Desk
+## Single sign-on for Unified Service Desk

-Single sign on (SSO) for [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] provides an improved startup performance and user experience by authenticating users to access model-driven apps without the need for entering their credentials multiple times.
+Single sign-on (SSO) for [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] provides an improved startup performance and user experience by authenticating users to access model-driven apps without the need for entering their credentials multiple times.
 This eliminates the need for entering the same password again, thereby minimizing the likelihood of sign in errors, and helps ensure a seamless user experience.

 In Unified Service Desk 4.1.1.1433 and later, SSO is disabled by default.